 Weeks 4-8: on-site programming, schedules vary by site (10:00 am to 6:00 pm)

-Interest forms for Summer 2017 will open in February 2017.
-Email SITL coordinator at email@example.com for more information or with questions.
+The Interest form for Summer 2019 is now closed.
+Email the Assistant Director for Educational Equity Programs, Noelle Gipson, at firstname.lastname@example.org for more information or with questions.

 What do past Summer Educators have to say?